justinwalsh/daux.io/docs/00_Getting_Started.md

 ### Running Remotely

-Copy the files from the repo to a web server that can run PHP 5.3 or greater.

-There is an included `.htaccess` for Apache web server.

-### Clean URLs configuration
+#### Clean URLs configuration

 Daux provides native support for Clean URLs provided the webserver has its URL Rewrite module enabled.
 To enable the same, set the toggle in the `config.json` file in the `/docs` folder.

 ```json
 {